 As an example, SavvyMom, a Canadian digital publisher, used a 5-step series of welcome emails to increase their new subscriber click-through rate by 450%.

 When you’re expecting a cab, or a car from Lyft or Uber, what do you do?

 If you’re like me, you’re alert, watching for that car to get there and expecting it to arrive within the set time.

-It’s always a good practice to send an expectation email, telling them what to look out for, when your next emails will arrive and how to unsubscribe from the list, if they choose to.
+It’s always a good practice to send an expectation email, telling them what to look out for, when your next emails will arrive, and how to unsubscribe from the list in the future if necessary.

 3. Standalone Emails

 Before you can send a standalone email, you need to segment your email list.

 This is crucial because you’re expected to tailor your emails based on their interests and circumstances.

 Most online stores have standalone email templates, which have proven to convert more leads into customers.
 You might consider using some of the templates provided by your email autoresponder service.

 Remember, all successful content marketing borrows and steals successful practices from others.
 Email marketing templates are no different.